Shahid Sadoughi University of Medical Sciences

-Shahid Sadoughi University of Medical Sciences is a public university located in the center of Iran in the World Heritage city of Yazd.
+Shahid Sadoughi University of Medical Sciences is a public university located in the center of Iran in the city of Yazd.
 The university offers degrees in 102 programs in medicine, dentistry, pharmacy, nursing, midwifery, paramedical sciences, and health services ranging from associate degrees to sub-specialties and fellowships.
-The university administers 9 hospitals and over 90 clinics throughout the city and province of Yazd.
+The university administers 9 hospitals and over 90 clinics in the city and province of Yazd.

 History

-Shahid Sadoughi University of Medical Sciences was the first Iranian medical university founded after Islamic revolution by 45 medical students.
-The department was then converted into a University of Medical Sciences by the Ministry of Health and Medical Education in 1994.
-To date, over 20000 health professionals have been graduated from SSU in all branches of health care, including health, medicine, dentistry, pharmacy, nursing, midwifery, and paramedical sciences.
+Shahid Sadoughi University of Medical Sciences was the first Iranian medical university founded after Islamic revolution.

 Overview

-The University serves in these four areas of expertise: education, research, health promotion, and clinical affairs.

 According to Iran's health care system, the president of medical sciences university in each province is in charge of the whole health care system and related educational affairs of that province.
-Therefore, the following facilities are supervised by the president: